Product ConsultantKardderStrategy Delivered

 A campus-first GTM strategy for a proximity-based social app

 Kardder is a location-based social networking app that helps people connect with others nearby and discover local events.
-It uses proximity features like Bluetooth device recognition, a local event timeline, a map of events, and a 'down-to-meet' toggle that helps users signal intent and boundaries.
+It uses proximity features like Bluetooth device recognition, a local event timeline, a map of events, and a 'down-to-meet' toggle that helps users signal intent.
 The business goal was to grow adoption on a college campus, starting with UCLA.
-I built and presented a UCLA launch strategy that used competitor analysis, audience segmentation, positioning, and campus activation planning to identify UCLA as Kardder’s highest-priority launch market.
+I built the UCLA go-to-market plan, including a CAC model that compared paid social ($4-6/install) against campus activations (~$1.37/install), and moved the founding team from a split decision to an activation-first strategy with paid as a retargeting layer.

 +50%